 Evidence that Groucho could oligomerize and potentially crosslink non-contiguous regions of chromatin provides a mechanistic explanation for its ability to quench distant regulatory elements.
 More recently, it was found that in some contexts Groucho behaves as a short-range corepressor.
 Groucho appears to be recruited by Knirps, a short-range repressor capable of interacting with CtBP, to repress the expression of even-skipped {Payankaulam, 2009 #2955}.
-The observation that Sloppy-paired 1 (Slp1), a Groucho-interacting repressor, is involved in the short-range repression of regulatory elements controlling the expression of multiple pair-rule genes {Andrioli, 2004 #3143}.
+Sloppy-paired 1 (Slp1), a Groucho-interacting repressor, is involved in the short-range repression of regulatory elements controlling the expression of multiple pair-rule genes {Andrioli, 2004 #3143}.
 If Groucho is in fact commonly utilized as both a short- and long-range repressor, this sheds light on the observation that Groucho oligomerization is required in a context-dependent manner in vivo {Jennings, 2007 #2990}, suggesting a mechanism whereby Groucho oligomerization is necessary for long-range repression but dispensable for short-range.
 Likely the classification of repressors as short- and long-range actors, while a useful abstraction when classifying repressors, masks much of the complexity of repressive activity that would be provided by a thorough understanding of repressive mechanisms.

 The mechanism of Groucho-mediated repression